-Your participation in the research remains voluntary, and you may discontinue at any time without penalty.
+Your participation in the research remains completely optional and voluntary, and you may decline or discontinue at any time without penalty.
 If there are certain safety precautions or procedures you are uncomfortable with, notify the research team.
 Accommodations may be possible, but it is also possible that we choose to delay your research participation until a later time when the precautions are no longer necessary, or withdraw you from the study.
 If you develop symptoms or test positive for COVID-19 within 14 days of this activity, please immediately notify the research team.

-Signature of Participant Date
+Signature of Participant • Date